Summer camp employment

 Qualifications

-• Faith in Jesus Christ as Lord: Be willing and able to share your life in Christ with others.
-You don’t need to have all the answers—just a desire to grow, share, and walk in faith with a God who loves you unconditionally.
+• Faith in Jesus Christ: Be willing and able to share your life in Christ with others.
+Here you don’t need to have all the answers – just a desire to grow, share with honesty, and walk in faith with a God who loves you unconditionally.

-• Passion for people: A heart for helping people of all ages, especially kids and youth.
+• Passion for people: A joyful heart for helping people of all ages, especially children and youth.

-• Willingness to try new things: Be ready for new experiences and adventures.
+• Willingness to try new things: Be ready for unexpected, new experiences and adventures!
+This job gets you confident & ready.

-• Education: High school diploma required (exceptions made for those who completed the LEAD program).
+• Education: High school diploma required.
+(Exceptions can be made for those who completed the L.E.A.D. program, for support roles.)

 • Background check: Ability to pass a criminal background check as a condition of employment.